JWT Decoder

 How to Use JWT Decoder

-- Click Decode JWT
+- Click Decode JWT to parse the token

-- Check the token expiration status
+- Check token expiration status and dates

 What is a JWT?